 May 21, 1931: "This site was selected as an auxiliary lookout site, with plans to build a fifty foot wood tower."
 (Lake County Examiner)

-1931: In September the seventy-five foot tower was near completion.
+1931: In September the seventy-five foot tower nearing completion.
 In early August, a fire started in a spot on Cox Creek that could not be located from any lookout point.
-This lookout was only a few days from completion and staffing, covers the area of the fire.
+This lookout, only a few days from completion and staffing, covered the area of the fire.

-1931: The 73-foot Aermotor steel tower with a 7x7 cab was completed.
+1931: The 73-foot Aermotor steel tower with a 7x7 cab completed.
 Also a one room 12x16 living quarters built.
-The lookout was equipped with a Osborne #4 firefinder.
+The lookout equipped with a Osborne #4 firefinder.

-1932: Lightning protection was installed on the tower and the cabin.
-The standard system was grounded at a spring ¾ mile away.
+1932: Lightning protection installed on the tower and the cabin.
+The standard system grounded at a spring ¾ mile away.

 September 10, 1959: From a report of the inspection by the Regional Office of Engineering.
 "The lookout tower is steel, and 73 feet in height.
 The cab is steel, and 7x7 in size.
 Tower and cab were made by Aermotor, and were erected in 1931.
 The inspection found the premises clean and orderly.
 Deficiencies: Northwest guy too loose.
 Platform boards on sixth and seventh landings need replacement.
 Stairs and landings not properly fenced.
 Recommendations: Tighten guy, replace boards and install fencing for stairs and platform landings."